renuo/applications-setup-guide/ruby_on_rails/cucumber.md

 rails generate cucumber:install
 ```

-At this point, it might be a good idea to inspect the generated files and commit.
-At least, ckeck if you run into any
+At this time, it is recommended to inspect the generated files and commit.
+Before committing, make sure, Rubocop does
-rubocop issues.
-Probably, you have to add an exception in `.rubocop.yml`:
+not raise any issues.
+Therefore, you will have to add the following exception to `.rubocop.yml`:

 ```yaml
 AllCops: